Students applying for financial aid must complete the following steps:

 Step 3: File Review and Awarding

-- As application files are completed and reviewed by the FAO, students are notified by mail (if new) or email (if continuing) of their eligibility for financial aid.
+- As application files are completed and reviewed by the FAO, students are notified by email of their eligibility for financial aid.
 Students who qualify will receive a Financial Aid Award Letter indicating the types and amounts of financial aid awarded.

 - Information and instructions for accepting and activating the financial aid award is also provided at that time.
 Financial aid awards are subject to change based on student enrollment status changes and availability of funds.